whitneyburton/portfolios/students/1610-back/amara-lovato/template.markdown

 ## B: Individual Work & Projects
 The goals of this module were the appropriate use of basic Ruby, have a correct Ruby style and focus on Test Driven Development.
 Please see below the scores and summaries of my individual projects in module 1.

-# Mastermind
+## Mastermind

 * GitHub URL: https://github.com/pixapi/mastermind.git
 * Original Assignment: https://github.com/turingschool/curriculum/blob/master/source/projects/mastermind.markdown

-Mastermind consists in creating a game where the user tries to guess a randomly created four digit password which can contain the letters G (green), B (blue), Y (yellow) and R (red).
+Mastermind project consists in creating a game where the user tries to guess a randomly created four digit password which can contain the letters G (green), B (blue), Y (yellow) and R (red).
 After every try the user is informed if the guess was correct and equals the password or otherwise how many letters in the right position or different position are in the user guess compared to the password.
 The user can keep playing or quit the game as well as choose cheat to see the answer.
 When the user guesses the password, how many tries and how long it took is provided.
 The project includes a code generator, a REPL, a counter to track times and time and several complex methodsto evaluate the input versus the password

-# Evaluation Comments:
+Evaluation Comments:

 Got a little turned around when trying to pull together multiple classes Separate the files better into lib and test and delete inactive files TDD could be stronger and test things that need to be tested, not just simple things

-# Evaluation Scores:
+Evaluation Scores:

 1. Test-Driven Development
 1: Application does not demonstrate strong use of TDD